-Incident date: Incident level Level 4 Crisis that could significantly compromise the integrity of the network Location of incident: Level 3 ☐ Very serious incident that mayhave profound and/or long- term effects YZ's involved: For information/ action For information only Incident overview Action taken up to date Follow up action required including any support n eeded from OnSide
+Incident date: Incident level Level 4 Crisis that could significantly compromise the integrity of the network Location of incident: Level 3 Very serious incident that mayhave profound and/or long- term effects YZ's involved: For information/ action For information only Incident overview Action tokon un to data Action taken up to date Follow up action required including an y support needed from OnSide

-Potential implications

-•

-Statement to be shared with YZ's 's OnSide Trustee.

-O(-1 - If we allowed about the brokens

-Statement for Trustee's respons se if questioned about the incident.
+Potential implications Otatawa with the above devide V71- Ou Oids Tourston Statement to be shared with YZ's OnSide Trustee.
+Statement for Trustee's response if questioned about the incident.
+Otatomont for Tractice & Peoponics in questionica about the molacine.
+Lead contact ·

-Load contact

-Lead contact